hummingbot/hummingbot-site/docs/developers/connectors/requirements/task3.md

 #### `stop_tracking_order()`

-Stops the tracking of order by simply removing it from `_in_flight_orders` dictionary.
+Stops the tracking of order by calling the appropriate method of the `ClientOrderTracker`.

 **Input Parameter(s):**